MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

    - **currentFeatureCard** - String – The title of the current feature card on display just before the Purchase/Buy Button was tapped
    - **entryPoint** - String – The Button/Flow from which Paywall was displayed.
 Like “Premium Upgrade Button” or “First Run Flow”.
    - **isDefaultSKU** - Bool – If the user is purchasing the product, we recommended for them, by displaying it by default.
+   - **isFloatingDock** - Bool - Will reflect if the buy button was tapped on floating dock or the plan cards.
    - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session
    - **productId** - String – App-store product-id of the product for which the Buy Button was tapped.
    - **toggleCount** - Int – Number of times the user switched between viewing various products, before they tapped the Buy Button, in the current session of Paywall. *[This field has been removed from current builds of Office, but might still appear in older builds.]*